 4. He can devour a pint of grape tomatoes in one sitting.

 Needless to say, I’ve been well stocked with the above mentioned items for the past couple weeks.
-So I thought why not make some sort of a green gazpacho with all those veggies hanging out in the fridge.
+So I thought why not make some sort of a green gazpacho with all those veggies.
 It’s something I never made before and sounded intriguing.
 After all, I love gazpacho, and had a couple very ripe avocados but couldn’t possibly eat any more guacamole!
 Yes, one can get tired of guacamole.
 I used my regular Gazpacho recipe as a guide, but tried to use all the green ingredients where possible.

 Turns out, gazpacho is a great recipe to use up whatever veggies are hanging around.
 It’s pretty flexible.
 For this Green Gazpacho I used some cucumber, celery, spinach, basil, jalapeño (I’d probably use green Tobasco sauce next time, or less jalapeño), avocados, green onions, yellow grape tomatoes and fennel.
 If I had a yellow bell pepper I probably would have put some in it as well (I’m not a huge green bell pepper fan).
 I had two big, beautiful red tomatoes but I thought red tomatoes would probably make the soup look like mud, so I used the pint of yellow grape tomatoes my son hadn’t devoured yet instead.
 There’s also the juice from a couple of limes in this soup.
 I bought a big bag of limes at Costco so I can juice them, then freeze in ice cube trays.
 Do you do that?
 It’s a great way to have fresh lime juice when you need it.